udioz/mc-task/README.md

 ```

 ## Installation
-Create the following AWS components:
+Create the following AWS components (TODO: should be provisioned via Terraform):
 - VPC - public and private subnets
 - Private subnets should use a route table with a NAT gateway
 - Security groups so [Lambda can connect to RDS](https://aws.amazon.com/premiumsupport/knowledge-center/connect-lambda-to-an-rds-instance/)